angelov-g/angelov-g/README.md

 - And last, but not least the [Cloud Essentials Learning Plan by AWS](https://explore.skillbuilder.aws/learn/public/learning_plan/view/82/cloud-essentials-learning-plan)

 - After I'm done with those, I'm interested in progressing my skills using Linux, MySQL and further expanding my knowledge in Python and C#

-## About me
-  Born and raised by the sea in a small town called Balchik.
-I was sent to study in Varna during my high-school years and eventually left Bulgaria to go and receive my Master's Degree in Aston University (UK).